Projects

 A Taste of 4-H -previously listed as “Intro to 4-H”

-Project Leaders : Ashley Wheeler & Joelle Cook
+Project Leaders : Ashley Wheeler & Marion Adams

 Project Description: Not sure which project to pick?
+How about a little bit of everything!
 In this project we will focus on 6 different projects 4-H offers.
-We will be making things at most meetings with the goal of entering them at the Alameda County Fair.
+We will be making things at most meetings with the goal of entering some at the Alameda County Fair.

 Approx. Cost: possibly $20 for supplies (as needed or members can bring supplies)